pingcap/docs-cn/v2.1/reference/sql/character-set.md

     SET character_set_results = charset_name;
     SET collation_connection = @@collation_database;
     ```

+## Validity check of characters

+For the specified `utf8` or `utf8mb4` character set, TiDB only supports the valid `utf8` character, and reports the `incorrect utf8 value` error when the character is invalid.
+This validity check of characters in TiDB is compatible with MySQL 8.0 but incompatible with MySQL 5.7 or earlier versions.

+To disable this error reporting, use `set @@tidb_skip_utf8_check=1;` to skip the character check.

 For more information, see [Connection Character Sets and Collations in MySQL](https://dev.mysql.com/doc/refman/5.7/en/charset-connection.html).